TessaEC/snippets/README.md

 * [Credits](#credits)

 ## Description
 a text editor that runs in the browser.
 The app is a single-page application that meets the PWA criteria.
-Additionally, it feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application also function offline.
+Additionally, it features a number of data techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application also functions offline.

 ## Installation